-There are several differences between Power Transformer and Distribution Transformer.
-The difference is categorized on the factors like the type of network used where they are installed and used whether for low voltages or high voltages.
-The various ratings in which the power and the distribution transformers are available in the market.
-The designed efficiency and the designing of their core, the types of losses occurring in the transformer, their operating conditions, and various applications.
+Here we will discuss, the difference between Power Transformer and Distribution Transformer.
+The difference is categorized on the factors like the type of network used, location of installation, usage either for low voltages or high voltages., the various ratings in which the power and the distribution transformers are available in the market.

 |BASIS OF DIFFERENCE||POWER TRANSFORMER||DISTRIBUTION TRANSFORMER|